hendriknielaender/double-trouble/data/blog/negativ-space-programming.md

 Integrating these practices into your development workflow will enhance the reliability and clarity of your code, making negative space programming a cornerstone of robust software engineering.

+### TigerStyle

+TigerStyle is more than just a set of rules; it's a philosophy.
+It emphasizes the importance of design, encapsulating safety, performance, and developer experience as its core goals.
+Good style, according to TigerStyle, goes beyond readability—it's about how the code works and how it makes the developer feel.

+A significant aspect of TigerStyle is the pursuit of simplicity and elegance.
+Simplicity is not an easy pass but the result of rigorous thought and multiple revisions.
+It encourages you spending mental energy upfront during the design phase, ensuring that the code is efficient and reliable in the long run.
+This proactive approach prevents technical debt, making the codebase robust and maintainable.

+It also stresses the importance of thinking about performance from the design phase, optimizing for the slowest resources first, and using back-of-the-envelope sketches to be roughly right.
+This approach ensures that the system is efficient and meets the demands of real-world usage.

+Developer experience is also a critical focus.
+Naming things correctly, minimizing scope, and handling errors meticulously are all practices that enhance the developer's interaction with the code.
+It also emphasizes the importance of clear and concise documentation, explaining the rationale behind code decisions, and providing detailed commit messages.

+By integrating these principles, TigerStyle ensures that the code is not only functional but also elegant and maintainable.

+For more details, check out the official [TigerStyle](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/TIGER_STYLE.md).

 ## Conclusion
 Negative space programming is a powerful technique that enhances code robustness, clarity, and security.
 By focusing on what should not happen, developers can create more resilient software.